Skip to main content

 • story

-• “Each mission has main and side objectives.
-Though on release, the variety could be better, the developer has stated on the road map that more mission types are coming, so yay!
-My biggest gripe is going to be addressed.”
+• “Each mission has main and side objectives (though on release the variety could be better, but the dev has stated on the roadmap that more mission types are coming, so yay!
+My biggest gripe is going to be addressed).”

 • music

 • “The music mostly feels out of place, so I would put on nature ambience when I'm wandering around the woods and I feel it works much better for me.
 I feel that adding better ambiance would greatly improve the auditory experience, as well as some new music.
-Also, I kept mistaking the sounds of my mech as enemy mech footsteps.
-If possible, could you please make enemy sounds easier to distinguish?”
+Also, I kept mistaking the sounds of my mech as enemy mech footsteps; if possible, please make enemy sounds easier to distinguish.”

 • graphics

-• “Really nice for the price, graphics are nice and clean, although I honestly wish there was a bit more feedback on what you're shooting or some extra visual flair like seeing how heavily damaged your mech really is.
-The game is jam-packed with content and fun gameplay.
-For $15, it's a steal.”
+• “Really nice for the price, graphics are nice and clean.
+The game is jam packed with content and fun gameplay.
+For 15 bucks, it's a steal.”

-• “I'm all for low poly games but I feel there's something lacking from the overall aesthetic to make it not just look kinda cheap.”
+• “I'm all for low-poly games, but I feel like there's something lacking from the overall aesthetic to make it not just look kinda cheap.”

 • “Love the concept - just needs a little more polish in terms of graphics and effects.”